WereCatf/pytimedinput/README.rst

 A tiny, simplistic little alternative to the standard Python input()-function allowing you to specify a timeout for the function.

-pyTimedInput should work on both Windows and Linux, though no exceedingly extensive testing has been done and there might be bugs.
+pytimedinput should work on both Windows and Linux, though no exceedingly extensive testing has been done and there might be bugs.

 Install
 -------

 .. code:: bash

-    $ pip3 install pyTimedInput
+    $ pip3 install pytimedinput

 Usage
 -----